 After the close of pleadings, evidence will be led by both parties.
 Evidence relied on for both infringement and revocation will invariably include expert technical evidence.

 In the immediate lead-up to the trial, a case management conference will occur before the judge.
-At the case management conference, the judge will set a timetable for the filing of submissions, Court book preparation and other requirements the judge may have in preparation for the trial.
-This may also include orders regarding evidence to be taken concurrently and a timetable for competing experts to confer prior to the trial and the taking of the concurrent evidence.
+At the case management conference, the judge will set a timetable for the filing of submissions, Court book preparation and other requirements the judge may have in preparing the matter for trial.
+This may include orders regarding a timetable for competing experts to confer prior to the trial and evidence being given concurrently at trial.